krisztianfekete/nix-bpf-env/README.md

 ```

 This gives me more flexibility compared to pulling and running the env from github repo directly, e.g. I can make changes on the fly in my local `flake.nix` file.

+> Note: the lorri + direnv workflow is not actively used so I cannot guarantee that it won't break from time to time.

 ## lorri + direnv version